 - 250 feet of elevation

-- Entire trail is granite stairs and if you are afraid of heights you might want to skip it.
+- The entire trail is granite stairs, and if you are afraid of heights, you might want to skip it.

-About 30 minutes from the park entrance, after going up the 90 degree turn car switchbacks called a road, you will reach the turn off for Moro Rock.
+About 30 minutes from the park entrance, after going up the 90-degree turn switchbacks called a road, you will reach the turnoff for Moro Rock.
 During the summer you cannot drive on this road on weekends and holidays as it is busy and you must use the shuttle.
-When we went though it was before this time and we were able to drive all the way to the parking lot itself.
+When we went, it was before this time, and we were able to drive to the parking lot itself.

 Do make sure to visit the tunnel log when you are there as it is very close to the parking lot and is fun to drive through.

-From the parking area you will see the large granite rock right in front of you and no doubt there will be many people on the trail.
-Be sure to be safe and if the forecast says it will rain then stay away.
+From the parking area, you will see the large granite rock right in front of you, and no doubt there will be many people on the trail.
+Be safe, and if the forecast says it will rain, then stay away.

 The trail starts relatively easy with some flat sections and a few sets of stairs.
-As soon as you head up the rock itself though you will start to see the large drops on each side and begin to feel the elevation.
+As soon as you head up the rock itself though you will begin to see the large drops on each side and start to feel the elevation.

-The trail keeps heading up and you will soon start to see better and better views.
-There are even a few sections where you can tell the trail was cut right out of the rock itself as they have tight overhangs that you walk through.
+The trail keeps heading up, and you will soon start to see better and better views.
+There are even a few sections where you can tell the path was cut right out of the rock itself as they have tight overhangs that you walk under.

-After spending some time at the top you simply make your way back down the stairs.
-It is a little more intense heading down as you can see how high you are, but I am someone who is afraid of heights and I did fine on this hike.
+After spending some time at the top, you simply make your way back down the stairs.
+It is a little more intense heading down as you can see how high you are, but I am afraid of heights, and I did fine on this hike.

-I would recommend heading up the rock about an hour before sunset is supposed to happen, this will give you ample time to get up the rock itself and set up for your shot.
+I would recommend heading up the rock about an hour before sunset is supposed to happen; this will give you ample time to get up the rock and set up your shot.

-Also, the view over the Great Western Divide is awesome as well, and has less light pollution so you can see the stars better.
-I also tried testing out a few headlamp shots as this was a good spot for it.
-After you are done grab your light and start making your way down the rock.
+Also, the view over the Great Western Divide is incredible as well, and has less light pollution so you can see the stars better.
+I also tried testing out a few headlamp shots, as this was a good spot for it.
+After you are done, grab your light and start making your way down the rock.
 I would recommend bringing a friend with you on the adventure as it can be a little remote at night-time.

-Overall this is one of the best short hikes you can do in California, it has adventure, views and a workout.
+Overall this is one of the best short hikes you can do in California.
+It has adventure, views, and a workout.
 Make sure to add it to your list and let me know in the comments if you have been.
 You can read more about Sequoia National Park here.